HaziqImran18/-OCR-Text-Extractor/README.md

-# 🧠 OCR Text Extractor with Groq & Streamlit
+# 🧠 OCR Text Extractor with Tesseract & Streamlit

 ## A production-grade Optical Character Recognition (OCR) app powered by [Groq](https://groq.com/) and [Streamlit](https://streamlit.io/).
 Upload any image and extract clean, readable text using AI.